More than a year later, Maximum Security is still DQ’d from Kentucky Derby, court says

 “What should have been the fastest two minutes in sports turned into over a year of litigation,” the court concluded in a 14-page opinion certifying the dismissal.
 “Neither Kentucky law nor the Fourteenth Amendment allows for judicial second-guessing of the stewards’ call.
 For the foregoing reasons, we affirm the judgment of the district court in full.”

 Along his way John K. Bush, writing for the three judges who heard the Wests’ appeal in mid-June, used terminology such as, “Right out of the gate, the Wests fall behind,” and, “The regulations are clear that the stewards have unbridled discretion in determining whether a racing foul occurred.”
+He wrote, “Perhaps only a racehorse itself could tell us whether he was fouled during a race,” and referred readers to Jay Livingston and Ray Evans’ show-theme composition for TV’s ancient show “Mr. Ed,” specifically the line, “Go right to the source and ask the horse.
+He’ll give you the answer that you’ll endorse.”

 He wrote: “Heading down the final stretch, the Wests argue that because Maximum Security was the first horse in the 145-year history of the Kentucky Derby to ever be disqualified for a foul committed during the race, the custom and practice was to declare the horse that crossed the finish line first the winner … Even though Maximum Security’s disqualification was unprecedented, the fact remains that the stewards have always had the discretion to call fouls in horse races; this just happens to be the first time that they exercised this discretion in the Kentucky Derby.”